ASUS ZenWiFi AC (CT8)RM1299

 ZenWiFi CT8 carries IPv6 feature standard by default.
 Since my fibre provider is getting better with their IPv6 route, I personally feel it is a MUST have feature for a mesh system if you don’t end up buying a standalone router.
 I’ve tested the IPv6 feature using a reliable site and the site shows my IPv6 public address.

 Next, in the current era, having a dedicated VPN subscription is a MUST, especially with numerous companies always sneak up our browsing activity and invade (we can’t blame them as we accept EULA form without reading) our privacy.
 To protect myself from sneaking eyes over the internet, I used Surfshark due to their unlimited device support that will be useful to route the entire device through a safe and secure tunnel with a strong military-grade encryption technology.
 Thankfully, the ZenWiFi CT8 support PPTP, L2TP and OpenVPN protocols.
 It requires less than 10 seconds to activate the VPN and all the available clients will be routed through the secured tunnel.
 To ensure there are no bugs, I’ve tested the if ZenWiFi CT8 leaking my ISP‘s IP, and once again, the result comes out, clean.
+You can refer to the video review of ZenWiFi CT8 here.

 |Wireless Mode||N only||N/AC Mixed||N/AC Mixed|